 - increased energy and decreased cancer-related fatigue

-- improved bone density and range of motion of the joints
+- increased flexibility and range of motion of the joints

 - decreased nausea and vomiting for some people on chemotherapy